dovecot/documentation/source/configuration_manual/dovemon.rst

 - Default: ``False``
 - Values: :ref:`dovemon_boolean`

 Perform POP3 delete check in polls.
+If enabled, all messages in ``STAT`` command response will be deleted.
+This option implicitly enables :ref:`setting-dovemon_poll_pop3_stat`.
 (applicable when :ref:`setting-dovemon_poll_pop3` is enabled)